lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ### SUPER Permissions

-The super permissions grants the same permissions as their non-super counter parts, with the difference being that the checks on restrictions for `addresses`, `standards`, or `functions` are _skipped_.
+The super permissions grants the same permissions as their non-super counter parts, with the difference being that the checks on restrictions for [**Allowed Calls**](#allowed-calls) and [**Allowed ERC725Y Data Keys**](#allowed-erc725y-data-keys) are _skipped_.
 This allows for cheaper transactions whether these restrictions are set or not.

 <details id="super-set-data">
     <summary><code>SUPER_SETDATA</code></summary>